yongyw123/toy-soc/README.md

 - [x] Configure IP-generated memory interface (MIG) with the external SDRAM
 - [x] Add a SDRAM interface user logic for the MIG
 - [ ] Implement a known motion detection algorithm.
+- [ ] Add a debouncer module for the HW CPU Reset Button.

 ### Application